google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 <!--
 Computing W^{T}X we get 6.

-We check that 6 is >= 5, so we say "yes" --> Kelly will study machine learning.
+We check that 6 is >= 5, so we say "yes": Kelly will study machine learning.

 Image Details:
 * [perceptron_example_03.png](http://www.google.com): Copyright Google